corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-crypto-extensions.md

 Corda picks up any custom algorithms at run time.

- It's recommended to put the custom digest code into separate JAVA module.
+We recommend adding the custom digest code in a separate Java module.